Mobile roaming charges: What will happen in Europe after Brexit?

 In June 2017 the European Union scrapped additional charges for roaming on smartphones when you travel to another EU country.

 Roaming is when you use your mobile phone abroad.
-Since last year, UK consumers have, within reason, been able to use the minutes, texts and data included on their mobile phone tariffs when travelling in the EU.
+Since 2017, UK consumers have, within reason, been able to use the minutes, texts and data included on their mobile phone tariffs when travelling in the EU.
 The same is true for consumers from other EU countries visiting the UK.

-There are fair use limits, which mean you can use your mobile phone while travelling in another EU country, but you couldn't get a mobile phone contract from Greece and then use it all year round in the UK.
+There are fair use limits, which mean you can use your mobile phone while travelling in another EU country, but you could not get a mobile phone contract from Greece and then use it all year round in the UK.

 Before the rules changed, using a mobile phone in Europe was expensive, with stories of people returning from trips to find bills for hundreds or even thousands of pounds waiting for them.